Have you recently purchased a new car? If so, the upholstery probably looks brand-spanking-new. Too bad it can’t stay that way.

 The peel from that banana you ate on the way to work?
 Yeah, throw it away.
 Don’t leave it on the seat!

 Better yet, don’t eat in your car at all.
 Crumbs, spills, and any food paraphernalia can lead to stains or damage to your upholstery.
+If you use a car seat cushion, the crumbs will vanish and never be seen again.

 Choose Appropriate Cleaners